ncatlab/nlab-content/pages/5/8/6/0/685/content.md

 1. The universal property of the limit is expressed by an [[equivalence]] of categories rather than a bijection of sets.
 This means that (1) every other cone over the diagram that commutes up to isomorphism factors through the limit, up to isomorphism, and (2) every transformation _between_ cones also factors through a 2-cell in the limit.
 We will give some examples below.

-1. Since 2-categories are [[enriched category|enriched]] over [[Cat]] (this is precise in the [[strict 2-category|strict]] case, and "weakly" true otherwise), Cat-[[weighted limit]]s become important.
+1. Since 2-categories are [[enriched category|enriched]] over [[Cat]] (this is precise in the [[strict 2-category|strict]] case, and "weakly" true otherwise), +--{.query}
+[[Urs Schreiber|Urs]]: can anyone point me to -- or write an entry containing -- a discussion of systematical "homotopical enrichment" where we enrich over a [[homotopical category]] systematically weakening everything up to coherent homotopy.
+If/when we have this we should also link it to [[(infinity,n)-category]], as that is built by iteratively doing homotopical enrichement starting with [[Top]].
+=--
+Cat-[[weighted limit]]s become important.
 This means that both the diagrams we take limits of and the shape of "cones" that limits represent can involve 2-cells as well as 1-cells.

 # Strictness and terminology #